GEO & AI Search

 The Big Insight

 Your keyword research skills trained you to understand what people are looking for.
-That's the valuable part.
-The mechanical aspects—keyword density, exact match targeting—those are becoming obsolete.
+That's the valuable part—and it transfers directly.
+The mechanical aspects like keyword density and exact-match targeting are what's becoming obsolete.
 Keep the strategic thinking, update the tactics.

 Ready to Evolve Your Skills?